 The first step is to identify and select the keywords you want to rank for.
 These are the terms and phrases your target audience is likely to use in their search queries.

 Keyword research and selection requires a thorough understanding of your target audience and where they are in the buyers’ journey.
-To do keyword research, you can use tools such as the Google Keyword Planner.
+To do keyword research, you can use tools such as the Google Keyword Planner or independent 3rd party keyword tools.

 Once you have identified your keywords, you should analyze them to understand whether it is worth targeting them at all.